Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 \subsubsection{Adiabatic System}

 These same ideas will now be applied to adiabatic decomposition.
-In this case there is of course no heat flow between the system and the outside world, and the pressure $P$ instead of $T$ will be a control parameter.
+In this case there is no heat flow between the system and the outside world, and the pressure $P$ instead of the energy $E$ will be a control parameter.
 Under these conditions a system undergoing phase separation will reach an equilibrium state that minimizes its enthalpy $H_e=E+PV$.

 However, as shown above, the Helmholtz free energy $F=E-TS$ seems to be the natural one to describe the decomposition process theoretically.
+But if $P$ is controlled, the system volume $V$ an fluctuate.
+The above construction of $\calF$ does not handle well changes in volume.
+With the coarse-grained cell size $a$ fixed, the number of cells changes as the volume is changed.
+However, for a typical pressure change $\Delta P$ for the quenches in the binary liquids of interest, the fractional volume change ${\Delta V/V}\leq 10^{-5}\ll 1$.
+So, given the level of approximation of this theory, this ambiguity in the definition of the slow mode fields will be ignored.

+As mentioned above, the only \cgmodes considered here will be those relevant to the isothermal case for critical dynamics in binary liquids, i.e., those described in Model H\cite{hohenberg77}: the concentration $c(\bfr,t)$ and fluid velocity $\bfv(\bfr,t)$ fields, so $\calF = \calF[c,\bfv]$.
+Any effect of local fluctuations of the temperature and pressure are assumed to occur only in the reservoir, with the \cgmodes being influenced only by their spatially uniform values.
+The justification in decomposition for this is that average changes in $T$ and $P$ are expected to dominate during unmixing.

-What will be done here then is determine how the temperature and volume change in time during a pressure quench and subsequent decomposition.
+Given these approximations, what will be done here is determine how the temperature and volume change in time during a pressure quench and subsequent decomposition.
 These time dependent values of $T$ and $V$ will then be inserted into the coefficients of the coarse-grained free energy $\calF$ to determine the evolution of the slow modes.

-One difficulty with this scheme though is that the above construction of $\calF$ does not handle well changes in volume.
-With the coarse-grained cell size $a$ fixed, the number of cells changes as the volume is changed.
-However, for a typical pressure change $\Delta P$ for the quenches in the binary liquids of interest, the fractional volume change ${\Delta V\over V}\leq 10^{-5}\ll 1$.
-So, given the level of approximation of this theory, this ambiguity in the definition of the concentration field will be ignored.

 Since both the temperature and volume will change if the pressure changes, two independent relations are needed to determined their time evolution.
 The first relation is as follows.

 To move the near-critical binary liquid from the one-phase region toward the unstable portion of the two-phase region, the external pressure is dropped by a differential amount $dP$, increasing the system (average) volume by $dV$.
 No heat is allowed to flow between the system and the external world, so the average work done by the system on the external world (via a piston, say) equals the average change in the total system energy.
 Thus,